 - Use rhubarb to make jam

-- Rhubarb can be used in many different desserts including pies, tarts, and muffins
+- Use in desserts such as pies, cobblers, crisps, tarts, and muffins

 - Make a sauce to top ice cream